PanagiotisVasilakis/thesis/5g-network-optimization/monitoring/README.md

 The configuration also includes a job for Prometheus itself.
 Adjust the targets if the service names or ports change.

 The NEF emulator exposes counters like `nef_handover_decisions_total` and the `nef_request_duration_seconds` histogram on this endpoint.
+The ML service provides additional gauges for drift and operational metrics:

+- `ml_data_drift_score` – average change in feature distributions.
+- `ml_prediction_error_rate` – fraction of prediction requests that failed.
+- `ml_cpu_usage_percent` – CPU utilisation of the service.
+- `ml_memory_usage_bytes` – resident memory usage.

 Start Prometheus with Docker Compose, or run the container manually and mount this directory at `/etc/prometheus`.

 ## Grafana

 Grafana reads data from Prometheus and provides dashboards.
-The sample dashboard under `grafana/dashboards/ml_service.json` visualizes request latency, prediction counts and training statistics from the ML service.
+The sample dashboard under `grafana/dashboards/ml_service.json` visualizes request latency, prediction counts, training statistics and the new drift/usage gauges from the ML service.
 When Grafana is launched via Docker Compose it automatically picks up dashboards from `grafana/dashboards`.

 Dashboard provisioning is configured in `grafana/provisioning/dashboards.yml`, which instructs Grafana to load any JSON dashboards from that directory on startup.